nicholasjano/Leetcode-Solutions/Solutions/Python3/2375. Construct Smallest Number From DI String/README.md

 Question: https://leetcode.com/problems/construct-smallest-number-from-di-string/

 ## Intuition
-I can loop through numbers from 1 to `len(pattern) + 1` (max 9), if the number is increasing, add it to the result, if it is decreasing, add it to a stack, and extend the result with the stack once the pattern is increasing again or ended.
+I can loop through numbers from 1 to `len(pattern) + 1` (max 9), add the number to the stack, and if the number is increasing, extend the result with the stack, if it is decreasing, just pass.
+Also, if the pattern has ended, extend the result with the stack.
 This ensures that the decreasing numbers will be properly reversed because of the stack.

 ## Approach
 - Initialize a result list and a stack